michaelbonner/website-screenshot-maker/README.md

-# website-screenshot-maker
+# Website Screenshot Maker

-Helps make full size screenshots for an entire website at different resolutions
+It helps make full-size screenshots for an entire website at different resolutions